MarkoPaul0/WireBait/README.md

 Lua library to facilitate the development of [Wireshark](https://www.wireshark.org/) dissectors by enabling users to run them against packet data without Wireshark.
 The packet data can come from a hexadecimal string or a *.pcap* file.
 The goal here is to provide a tool reducing development time when creating a new dissector.

+## What does it do?
+It simply exposes the [Wireshark Lua API](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm_modules.html) ([or here](https://wiki.wireshark.org/LuaAPI)) and **attempts** to reproduce its behavior.
+Instead of displaying the dissected packet in a GUI, it prints a text version of the tree along with the payload in hexadecimal format.

 ## Requirements
   * You have a Lua interpreter 5.3
   * You have a dissector and data to test it (hex string or pcap file)